bongochong/mctext/README.md

 A clone of Guy Rutenberg's Markov Chain Text Generator using the Boost C++ library.

-The [binary file](https://github.com/bongochong/mctext-0.2/raw/master/binary/mctext) was compiled against libboost 1.67, and depends on the libboost-program-options package.
-It is suitable for any LiGNUx environment with that package installed.
+The [binary file](https://github.com/bongochong/mctext-0.2/raw/master/binary/mctext) was compiled against libboost 1.73 in an x86_64 environment, and depends on the `boost-program-options` (or `libboost-program-options`) package.
+It is suitable for any x86_64 LiGNUx distribution with that package installed.

 Usage: `mctext -w[number of words] -s[number of steps] [FILE]`
 Flags are optional.

-To compile it yourself, download this repo, cd into it and do the following:
+To compile it yourself, download this repo, ensure that the boost development libraries and the g++ compiler are installed, cd into the directory, and do the following:
 `./configure` + any options you might want to include
 `make`
 Easy.